 Wearables also feature vastly improved battery life and software that’s easier to navigate.

-Next, we look at how to get the most out of your tracker.
+Now, let’s look at how to get the most out of your tracker.

 Start by Creating an Account

-You may be able to use your tracker straight from the box, but if you really want to get the full benefit, you need to create an account.
+You may be able to use your tracker straight out of the box, but if you really want to get the full benefit, you need to create an account.
 Most brands include questions about age, weight, and gender, information the tracker uses to help estimate how many calories you burn in a day.
 In addition, you need an account if you want to track your progress and look at the data your wearable collects.

 Of course, the data needs to go somewhere; that’s why most fitness trackers also have a mobile app.
 For it to work properly, you really need to download the app.
 However, if you do not have a smartphone, some trackers can sync with a computer.